jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-The Seller is redirected to the Update URL from the Channel, alongside with a short-lived SessionId.
+The Seller is then redirected to the Update URL from the Channel, along with a short-lived SessionId.

-For security reason, the SellerId is not part of the Update URL and can be received within a separate call.
+For security reasons, the SellerId is not part of the Update URL and can be received through a separate call.

 ```json
 // GET /v1/channel/seller/update-session?sessionId=xyz